From Garage to HGTV: How This Woman Grew a Successful Home-Staging Business

-The ad campaign worked — Anderson became so busy running Dwell that she no longer had time to pursue her real estate license.
+The initial campaign worked — Anderson became so busy running Dwell that she no longer had time to pursue her real estate license.

 “That’s when I said, ‘I guess this is what I’m doing,’” she said.

 Purchasing her inventory wholesale from furniture and accessory vendors from across the United States, Anderson needed just six months to take Dwell from her garage to a storage facility.
-A year later, it moved into a 2,000-square-foot office and warehouse; the company now operates out of a 9,000-square-foot facility.
+A year later, it moved into a 2,000-square-foot office and warehouse until it outgrew that and moved into a 9,000-square-foot facility.